 A well-coordinated approach to co-dependent events and the sequence by which these events occur

-A desired outcome such as a measurable milestone, timeline, goal or objective
+The desired outcome such as a measurable milestone, timeline, goal or objective

 Unique characteristics and challenges dependent on the project resources, scope and environment

-Project management skills is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.
+Project management skills are the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.
 Projects are delivered in stages with common project management processes running across these stages.